This is page 2 of this article. To start at the beginning, click here.

 The Square Tower House is located along the Mesa Top Loop Scenic Drive.
 This drive is only 6 miles long but is packed with 12 sites to visit along the way, including various overlooks and dwellings.
 Square Tower House is one of the highlights, but other stops on this road are definitely worth your time.

 When we were at Square Tower House this past visit, some of the rangers were working on a stabilization project.
 It was fun to see the preservation process!
+You can now take a ranger-led tour through this site if you want to get closer.

 Getting Here